Mildmay Hospital Equipment Fund

 During the COVID-19 pandemic, Mildmay is admitting HIV patients, step-down homeless patients (including some from either group recovering from COVID-19) to ease the burden on acute NHS hospitals.

-We are nearly at full capacity, and need to purchase additional beds and specialised, pressure-relieving mattresses.
+We are at full capacity, and need to replace older beds and purchase additional beds and specialised, pressure-relieving mattresses.

 This is something that we need to do quite regularly, of course, as older equipment wears out*